Amsh23/amshsocialmedia/README.md

 # Amir Shirkhodaee - Social Media Links Website
+## About This Project This project was created as part of my personal AI experiments.
+It combines my own ideas with code and content generated using tools like ChatGPT.
+The main purpose is to explore and test how AI can assist in development and creativity. *Note: This is an AI-assisted project made for learning and experimentation.*
 A personal website to showcase Amir Shirkhodaee's social media profiles with a clean and modern design.

 ## Included Social Media Links